openventilatorregistry/Frontend/README.md

 ### 9. Directory Structure

 Pages are the root of a route.
-Components solely used in the page, place them under a folder named aftet the page under `components`.
+Components solely used in the page, place them under a folder named after the page under `components`.
 Any components used in more than one page goes under `common`.

 example: